blytheaw/vf-coding-assignment/README.md

 # CloudFormation Custom Resource Deployment Process

-This project is meant to demonstrate a multi-project deployment process using a CloudFront Custom Resource.
+This project is meant to demonstrate a multi-project deployment process using a CloudFormatioon Custom Resource.
 The specific requirements are found in `INSTRUCTIONS.md` within this repo.
 The project is broken up into three primary components:

 - `weather-api/` - Lambda Function to be used with API Gateway that returns weather for Tulsa, OK from the OpenWeatherMap API
 - `weather-app/` - Simple Angular SPA that retrieves the weather data from the API and displays a subset of it on a page
-- `deployment/` - The CloudFront Custom Resource that deploys both projects and wires them up.
+- `deployment/` - The CloudFormatioon Custom Resource that deploys both projects and wires them up.
 The bulk of the code is here.

 In addition, there is a GitHub Actions workflow defined under `./github/workflows` that builds the code artifacts, creates a GitHub Release, and uploads the artifacts to the release.
-The deployment CloudFront resource downloads these artifacts for deployment.
+The deployment CloudFormatioon resource downloads these artifacts for deployment.

 ## Setup

 ### Prerequisites:

 - You will need an AWS account with sufficient IAM permissions to build the resources in this project.
-Deploying the CloudFront Custom Resource requires the following high level permissions:
+Deploying the CloudFormatioon Custom Resource requires the following high level permissions:
-  - Create CloudFront Stacks
+  - Create CloudFormatioon Stacks
   - Create IAM roles and pass them to Lambda functions
   - Create S3 Buckets and upload objects
   - Create and invoke Lambda Functionos